Amityaron/customer-churn-classifi-cation/README.md

 **date_minus_issuing_date:** The number of days between the transaction date and the issuing date

+**chunk_id** customer_id we used it to verify when we split the data into train and test, we don't cut customer in the middle of the year

 ### Exploratory data analysis of the data frame

 #### Corrlation Matrix